 Manganese also functions as an antioxidant that protects skin cells from damage against UV light, making pineapple especially crucial in the summertime.

-It promotes healthy digestion
+Pineapple promotes healthy digestion

 If you've ever tried to add fresh pineapple to a gelatin dessert you know that it just won't work.
 That's because pineapples contain an enzyme called bromelain, which breaks down the gelatin into its amino acid building blocks, preventing it from becoming or staying solid.
 For the same reason, pineapple is often used in marinades, to help tenderize meat.
 And the enzyme doesn't just affect cooking—if you eat pineapple along with a meal, bromelain may help you digest proteins, potentially reducing bloating, indigestion, and sluggishness.
 The dietary fiber in pineapple also helps maintain bowel regularity, and prevent constipation.

-Easy ways to eat more pineapple
+How to eat more pineapple

 While fresh pineapple is amazing as is, you can also try incorporating it into recipes.
 Here are a few of my favorite ways to add the fruit to smoothies, cookouts, cocktails, and more.